Alex-Chen955/safe-diffusion-rl/index.md

 ### Qualitative Results

-We provide qualitative examples in **Figure 2** to highlight the effectiveness of our method:
+**Figure 2** provides qualitative demonstration to highlight the effectiveness of our method:

 <p align="center"> <img src="./assets/qualitative_demo_improved.png" alt="Qualitative Results" width="1200"/> <br> <strong>Figure 2.</strong> Visual comparison between baseline and fine-tuned model outputs. </p>

-From the above demonstration, we can see that the baseline model often produces images with explicit gore, or body horror which trigger safety violations.
-In contrast, our fine-tuned model effectively removes violent or harmful elements while still capturing the main idea and atmosphere of the prompt.
-The results show that our RL-based alignment approach learns safety constraints without losing the creative intent of the image.
+From which, we observe that the baseline model often produces images with explicit gore, or body horror which trigger safety violations.
+In contrast, our fine-tuned model can remove harmful elements while still capturing the main idea and atmosphere of the prompt.
+This indicates that the RL-based alignment approach can learn safety constraints without losing the creative intent of the image.

 ---

 ## Conclusion

-*To be completed.*
+In this work, we demonstrated that reinforcement learning can effectively fine-tune diffusion models for safe image generation, aligning generated content with safety guidelines while minimally impacting semantic fidelity.
+Unlike traditional detection-based or guidance-based methods, our approach internalizes safety constraints through feedback from pre-trained harmful-content classifiers.
+Experimental results showed consistent improvement in safety metrics across various prompt datasets, without significant loss of creativity or prompt adherence.